PRE-BIBLICAL PALESTINE HISTORY

 People looked for natural barriers of defense, allowing for easy fortification of towns and villages, before settling in a spot.
 Good farmland was also a necessity for sustained growth and development.

 Oftentimes, settlers looked for prime locations along trade routes, preferably near natural defense barriers.
 This gave easy access to goods and supplies not available in the nearby areas.

 Locations that met these conditions were often occupied for centuries, oftentimes rebuilt and resettled after a war, or a natural disaster.

-Others took to herding sheep, goats, and cattle.
+Other individuals and communities took to herding sheep, goats, and cattle.
 These people lived off the land, and wandered wherever the grazing was best.
 Their migration patterns were often seasonal, following the rains and grazing pastures.
 Abraham was a nomad who wandered throughout the land of Canaan.
 Abraham had settlements established throughout the land.

 The contrast between established villages, and semi-nomadic herdsmen, would implant itself firmly into the consciousness of ancient Palestine.

-Over the centuries, mounds of debris from these cities formed flat-topped hills that archaeologists call "Tells".
+Over the centuries, mounds of debris from these settled cities formed flat-topped hills that archaeologists call "Tells".
 What is known of Palestine history has been gathered from Tells which abound throughout all of Canaan.

 The majority of Tells in ancient Palestine were less than 10 acres.
 Ekron, a Philistine city, covered fifty acres, and was amongst the largest Tells in Palestine.

 The Canaanite city Hazor, including the Lower City, was 200 acres in size, and the largest Tell in Palestine.
 Megiddo, Hazor, and Jerusalem were also prominent cities.
 While many of the cultures of ancient Palestine succumbed to the ages, the area remains a hotly contested area occupied by two ancient people.
 Arabs and Jews continue to live in Palestine.
 The history of Palestine is formed by these two peoples.

 Share Your Thoughts On Canaan, or Palestine.
 Click on the link to share your thoughts, comments, and questions on the land, history, and people of Palestine!